 Art psychotherapy

-I am an HCPC registered Art Psychotherapist and a member of BAAT.
-I offer neuro- and LGBTQIA+ affirming, trauma informed art psychotherapy to neurodivergent clients (with and without “official” diagnosis) from age 12 upwards.
+I am an HCPC and ICO registered Art Psychotherapist and a member of BAAT.
+I offer neuro- and LGBTQIA+ affirming, warm, non-judgemental, trauma informed art psychotherapy to neurodivergent clients (with and without “official” diagnosis), from age 12 upwards.

-There is no need for you to be an artist or be “good at art”- absolutely everyone can participate.
+There is no need for you to be an artist (although some of my clients are) or be “good at art”- absolutely anyone can participate.
 You need just a few basic materials, such as paper and pencils/pens, or any kind of paint.
-We can also use materials such as plasticine or even basic office type equipment, such as blue tack.
-Alternatively, we can use technology like making art on tablets, if the client owns one and would like to use it.
+We can also use materials such as plasticine or even basic office type equipment, such as blue tack or paper clips.
+Alternatively, we can use technology, such as making art on tablets (for example using the shared whiteboard on Zoom), if the client owns one and would like to use it.

 and